 O’Brien leaves Penn State for NFL’s Texans

-O'Brien left the Nittany Lions less than two years after replacing Joe Paterno, returning to the NFL to coach the team with the league's worst record this season.
+Bill O’Brien left Penn State less than two years after replacing Joe Paterno to return to the NFL to coach the Houston Texans, the team with the league’s worst record this season.

-O'Brien will become the third coach in Texans history, following Dom Capers, who led the team from its expansion season in 2002, and Gary Kubiak.
-O'Brien was set to be introduced Friday in Houston.
+O’Brien will become the third coach in Texans history, following Dom Capers, who led the team from its expansion season in 2002, and Gary Kubiak.
+Houston made the official announcement on Thursday.

-"In your lifetime, you only get certain opportunities so many times," O'Brien told reporters at a Houston airport.
-"This is a great opportunity to work with an owner like Mr. (Bob) McNair and an organization like the Texans.
-It is a very exciting time for myself and my family."
+“In your lifetime, you only get certain opportunities so many times,” O’Brien said at a Houston airport.
+“This is a great opportunity to work with an owner like Mr. (Bob) McNair and an organization like the Texans.
+It is a very exciting time for myself and my family.”

 O’Brien was proud of his time at Penn State.